tevbhadra/Instagram/README.md

 3) Generate an Image feature matrix by selecting the important labels in the data.
 [File Name: generate_img_feature_matrix.py]

-4) Extract Textual features in the data by generating TFIDF vectors, Document Term matrices on the Instagram Captions and Hashtags data.
+4) Extract Textual features in the data by generating using Natural Language Processing, i.e., TFIDF vectors, Document Term matrices on the Instagram Captions and Hashtags data.
 [File Name: featurize.R]

 5) Generate Prediction Labels based on the number of likes, comments for the posts.
 [File Name: labelling.R]